DUI & DWI Attorney in Lake Worth and Wellington

 Dealing with a DUI charge can often be a stressful endeavor, and speaking with a DUI lawyer with experience in the Palm Beaches will help you understand the process and the complications you may face.
 Many people experiencing a pending or possible DUI want to put the unfortunate event behind them.
 Acting with urgency to address the consequences with an experienced South Florida DUI attorney by your side is the smart choice.

-Common Misconceptions About DUI Charges in Florida
+Common Misconceptions About Florida DUI Charges

 Most people are familiar with the general concept of Driving Under the Influence (DUI) or Driving While Intoxicated (DWI).
 In Florida, the law uses these terms interchangeably.
 The intricacies of DUI law, however, are difficult to understand.